statisticsnorway/PxWeb/FiletypesInFilebasedSystem.md

 The name of the .vs file is not used, only the .vs -ending matters.

-The valueset itself can not be selected by the user,(current bug) only the aggregations in the vs-file.
+The valueset itself can not be selected by the user(current bug), only the aggregations in the vs-file.